Deep Intention

 The 3 Centers

-The circle represents the One, the Source, the Absolute, the Origin.
+The circle around the Enneagram represents the One, the Source, the Absolute, the Origin.
 It’s the unknowable unity of everything.
+Additionally, since a circle is not flat, the circle is constantly moving around.

-God (or Spirit or the Divine) creates by differentiating. … Presence is the way that human beings experience God, which affects us physiologically [body], emotionally [heart] and cognitively [head].
+God (or Spirit or the Divine) creates by differentiating this from that.
+Presence is the way that human beings experience God, which affects us physiologically [body], emotionally [heart] and cognitively [head].
 When Presence starts to work us, the body switches on as a felt sense of presence, the mind softens and becomes receptive, and the heart is then able to lead.
-When I’m triggered and provoked, it’s a signal to come back to my body, to my open heart, and quiet mind.
+When I'm triggered and provoked, it’s a signal to come back to my body, to my open heart, and quiet mind.
 So don’t play favorites with the Centers.
 We don’t want to be a third of a human being.

-Centers — the goal is alignment of all 3 —
+Centers — the goal is to bring aware so we have more alignment of all 3 —

-The body (and embodiment) — Life Force — is responsible for our ability to manifest the Divine in this world; the body as grounded, practical, realistic and belonging in the world; includes our boundaries and instincts; sensations and kinesthetic awareness; somatic intelligence - "Where do I stand?"
+The body center (and embodiment) — Life Force — is always in the present and never can lie; is responsible for our ability to manifest the Divine in this world; is grounded, practical, realistic and belonging in the world; includes our boundaries and instincts; sensations and kinesthetic awareness; somatic intelligence - "Where do I stand?"

 • Concerned with resistance and control of the environment; has issues with aggression and repression; seeks autonomy; underlying feeling of rage.

-The heart — Receptivity — ties together the Divine, the Earth, and the human, so we can become whole; the heart of connection, sensitivity, intimacy, compassion, patience and truth; felt sense and emotional intelligence - "Am I accepted?"
+The heart center — Receptivity — ties together the Divine, the Earth, and the human, so we can become whole; the heart space of all our emotions (painful and not painful), connection, sensitivity, intimacy, compassion, patience and truth; spiritual intuition and emotional intelligence - "Am I accepted?"

 • Concerned with love of false self and self-image; has issues with identity and hostility; seeks attention; underlying feeling of shame.

-The head — Spaciousness — the true mind, which develops our receptivity, openness, stillness, clarity, creativity, and prayer, opens us to a direct experience of heaven; the mind of receptivity, listening and openness to wisdom; perception and cognitive intelligence - "How do I survive?"
+The head center — Spaciousness — the true mind (not the chatter), which develops our receptivity, openness, stillness, clarity, creativity, and prayer; opens us to a direct experience of heaven; the mind of receptivity, listening and openness to wisdom; perception and cognitive intelligence - "How do I survive?"

 • Concerned with strategies and beliefs; has issues with insecurity and anxiety; seeks security; underlying feeling of fear.